certeu/morio/docs/docs/guides/contributors/docs/readme.md

 <Note>
 We take pride in the fact that all of Morio's documentation is written by actual human beings.
-Please respect that and don't reach for ChatGPT or whatever the generative AI flavor of the day is.
+Please respect that and don't reach for ChatGPT or whatever the generative AI flavour of the day is.
 </Note>